Legal

 3. Why We Collect Your Data

-• To respond to your enquiry and provide you with a quote or further information about our scaffolding services.
+We use the personal data you submit via the contact form solely to respond to your enquiry and provide you with a quote or further information about our scaffolding services.

 4. How Long We Keep Your Data